Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/08/advanced-ruby-gsub-with-regular-expressions.md

     - Ruby
 ---

 This post is *really* about the Ruby language `gsub` string method.
-It does contain a tiny bit of Jekyll hooks, but they are important to me and perhaps not to you.
+It does contain a tiny bit of Jekyll hooks, but they are relevant to me and perhaps not to you.
 If you just want to know how to extract a match in `gsub` and use it in the output, scroll down to the bottom for the “final revelation”.

 Let’s set the scene for the problem.
-I’m processing a custom Markdown block on a Jekyll site during a hook that fires after conversion, but before the result is written to disk.
+I’m processing a custom Markdown block on a Jekyll site during a hook that fires after conversion but before the result is written to disk.

 The custom Markdown block looks like this: